U.K. Parliament on Lockdown After Man 'Brought Down With a Taser'

-The U.K.'s Parliament is on lockdown after armed police arrested a man in his 30s outside the gates to the Palace of Westminster.
+The United Kingdom Parliament was put on lockdown Friday morning after armed police arrested a man suspected of carrying a knife outside the gates to the Palace of Westminster.

-There were shouts of "knife knife knife" before the man was brought down by a taser, according to a journalist who witnessed the incident.
-"Our superb police have handled the situation brilliantly.
-A man has been detained and as far as I know nobody has been hurt," the witness wrote on Twitter.

 London's Metropolitan Police released a statement saying a man "was arrested on suspicion of possession of a knife" near to the Palace of Westminster at 11.10 a.m. local time.
 "There are no reports of any injuries," the statement added.